open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 MERGE WITH <https://gitlab.cyber.ee/cdoc-2.0/cdoc20_java/-/tree/rm55854#cdoc-20-with-symmetric-key-from-password>

-# CDOC2 Key Transmission Server Use Case Model
+# CDOC 2.0 Key Transmission Server Use Case Model

 ## UC.KTS.01 Forward Key Capsule

 **Context of Use**
-: CDOC2 Client Application forwards Key Transmission Server a Receiver key capsule, which contains a content encryption key encrypted for a particular Receiver, which is used for decrypting the archive in CDOC 2.0 container.
+: CDOC 2.0 Client Application forwards Key Transmission Server a Receiver key capsule, which contains a content encryption key encrypted for a particular Receiver, which is used for decrypting the archive in CDOC 2.0 container.
 Key Capsule is saved with an expiration time and a unique transaction code is created and returned to the CDOC 2.0 Client Application.

 **Scope**
 Key Transmission Server (KS)